Shelton Weech

 Multimedia Writing (Engl 419)

-Professional Writing Practicum9 (Engl 505, graduate course co-taught with director of Purdue Professional Writing)
+Professional Writing Practicum (Engl 505, graduate course co-taught with director of Purdue Professional Writing)

 Technical Writing (Engl 421 - taught in person and online)